ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

     ```nim
     proc mysum[T](a: T, b: T): T =
-      result = a + a + b
+      result = a + a + b   # A really weird type of “sum”: result = 2a + b

     echo mysum(1, 2)       # Works on integers…
     echo mysum(0x1, 0x2)   # …and on unsigned integers…
     echo mysum(1.0, 2.0)   # …and on floats!
     ```

--   It is not suitable in our case, because we want to specify *constraints* (for example, you cannot add a vector to a normal!).
+-   It is not suitable in our case, because we want to specify *constraints* on `T` (for example, you cannot add two points together!).

 # Templates